-2.14 Parental Responsibility
+2.15 Parental Responsibility

-This is defined in the Children Act 1989 as all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.
+Parental Responsibility is defined in The Children Act 1989 as all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property.
 A person with parental responsibility means someone with the rights and responsibilities that parents have in law for their child including the right to consent to medical treatment for them, up to the age of 16 years.

-2.15 Social Workers
+2.16 Social Workers

-Social Workers exercise the local authority's parental responsibility.
-This includes making sure that the child's needs are met, that their welfare is safeguarded and they are encouraged to develop to their full potential.
-Social workers have a legal duty to make sure that the child or young person physical and emotional needs are cared for appropriately.
+Social workers exercise the local authority's parental responsibility.
+This includes making sure that the child's needs are met, that their welfare is safeguarded, and they are encouraged to develop to their full potential.
+Social workers have a legal duty to make sure that the child or young person's physical and emotional needs are cared for appropriately.

-2.16 Special Guardianship Order
+2.17 Special Guardianship Order (SGO)

 This is an order appointing one or more individuals to be a child's special guardian.
 It is a private law order made under the Children Act 1989 and is intended for those children who cannot live with their birth parents and would benefit from a legally secure placement.
+The child or young person does not have "looked after" status when they have an SGO in place.

-2.17 Statutory Health Assessment
+2.18 Statutory Health Assessment

-This is the legal health assessment of a child or young person who is CYPiC.
+This is the legal health assessment of a child / young person who is a CYPiC.
 This includes both initial and review statutory health assessments.

-2.18 Statutory Initial Health Assessment (IHA)
+2.19 Statutory Initial Health Assessment (IHA)

-This is the first health assessment undertaken within 20 working days of a child or young person entering care.
+This is the first health assessment undertaken within 20 working days of a child/young person entering care.

-2.19 Statutory Review Health Assessment (RHA)
+2.20 Statutory Review Health Assessment (RHA)

-These are the subsequent assessments which continue for as long as a child holds CYPiC status and ceases when they leave care.
-A child under 5 years of age receives a Statutory RHA every 6 months.
-A child or young person over 5 years of age receives a Statutory RHA every 12 months.
+These are the subsequent assessments which continues for as long as a child holds CYPiC status and ceases when they leave care.
+A child under 5 years of age receives a statutory review health assessment at least every 6 months.
+A child /young person over 5 years of age receive a statutory review health assessment at least every 12 months.

-2.20 Unaccompanied Asylum-Seeking Children (UASC)
+2.21 Unaccompanied Asylum-Seeking Children (UASC)

 These are children and young people who are seeking asylum in the UK but who have been separated from their parents and carers.
-While their claim is processed, they are cared for by a local authority.
+While their claim is processed, they are cared for by a Local Authority.